CE Trial Existing User Signup

 Metrics Server must be running on the Kubernetes cluster where your Harness Kubernetes Delegate is installed.

 Metrics Server is a cluster-wide aggregator of resource usage data.
-It collects resource metrics from kubelets and exposes them in Kubernetes API server through Metrics API.
+It collects resource metrics from kubelets and exposes them in the Kubernetes API server through Metrics API.
 For more information, see Installing the Kubernetes Metrics Server from AWS.

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.3.6/components.yaml